Infection of the Uterus in Dogs and Cats

-A Pyometra is an urgent and serious medical condition that occurs in intact, female dogs (un-spayed).
+A Pyometra is an urgent and serious medical condition in intact female dogs (un-spayed).
 The term pyometra comes from the Latin “pyo” meaning pus, and “metra” meaning uterus.
 That’s exactly what a pyometra is, an infected, pus-filled uterus.
-I know it sounds gross and it is.
-It is also very serious but treatable if caught early.
+This is not only as gross as it sounds but also very serious.
+However, it is treatable if caught early.
 By one estimation, as many as 25% of intact female dogs will develop a pyometra during their lifetime.
-Given how common and serious this condition is, it is important to note that they are 100% preventable by Spaying your dog or cat before they occur.
+Given how common and serious this condition is, it is important to note that this condition is 100% preventable by Spaying your dog or cat before they occur.
 In the following article, I will discuss what a pyometra is, how to recognize if your dog or cat may have one, and the testing and treatment options available.

-Pyometras tend to occur in dogs 1-3 months after a heat cycle.
-There are many factors that play a role in predisposing a dog to develop a pyometra.
+Pyometra tends to occur in dogs 1-3 months after a heat cycle.
+Many factors play a role in predisposing a dog to develop a pyometra.
 These include changes in hormones, breed, age, and if a dog is receiving any hormone medications.
 There are two forms of pyometra, closed and open.
-An open pyometra results when the cervix is open whereas a closed pyometra occurs when the cervix is closed.
-Patients with open pyometras will have a bloody to pus-like discharge from their vulva, in a closed pyometra, no discharge will be present.
-In addition, many dogs with a pyometra will drink a lot of water and urinate more frequently.
-This occurs because a common bacteria implicated in causing a pyometra, E. Coli, will cause changes in the kidneys that result in increased drinking and Urination.
-Other signs that may be noted at home include lethargy, not eating, and vomiting.
+An open pyometra results when the cervix is open, whereas a closed pyometra occurs when the cervix is closed.
+Patients with open pyometras will have a bloody to pus-like discharge from their vulva; in a closed pyometra, no discharge will be present.
+Many dogs with a pyometra will drink a lot of water and urinate more frequently.
+This happens because a common bacteria implicated in causing a pyometra, E. Coli, will cause changes in the kidneys, resulting in increased drinking and Urination.
+Other signs which may be noted at home include lethargy, not eating, and vomiting.

-There are many tests that can help diagnose a pyometra.
+Many tests can help diagnose a pyometra.
 Radiographs may show an enlarged uterus and cytology of the discharge from the vulva may show rod-shaped bacteria under a microscope along with white blood cells.
-In addition, blood work may show elevated white blood cell counts.
+Additionally, blood work might show elevated white blood cell counts.
 Finally, ultrasound can be used to visualize the uterus and confirm a diagnosis.

-Treatment for pyometra in almost all cases is surgically removing the infected uterus.
+Treatment for pyometra in almost all cases is the surgical removal of the infected uterus.
 Great care must be taken to remove the entire uterus intact.
-While this surgery is similar to a routine spay, it is complicated by the enlarged, infected uterus and the sickened state of the patient.
-Dogs with a pyometra can be very ill on presentation and IV fluids, antibiotics, and other treatments will likely be utilized before, during, and after surgery.
+While this surgery is similar to a routine spay, it is complicated by the enlarged, infected uterus and the patient’s sickened state.
+Dogs with a pyometra can be very ill on presentation.
+Therefore, IV fluids, antibiotics, and other treatments will likely be utilized before, during, and after surgery.

 It is important to note that cats are not small dogs.
-Cats can also develop a pyometra although some of them will be chronic and silent with no clinical signs.
-Cats who show clinical signs may have a discharge from the vulva, abdominal distention, decreased appetite and vomiting.
+Cats can also develop a pyometra, although some will be chronic and silent with no clinical signs.
+Cats who show clinical signs sometimes have discharge from the vulva, abdominal distention, decreased appetite and vomiting.

-If you think your pet has a pyometra or are interested in spaying your dog in order to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
+If you think your pet has a pyometra or are interested in spaying your dog to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
 Pyometras can be life-threatening emergencies!
-Fortunately, for many dogs and cats it is treatable and for all pets preventable.
-It is said that an ounce of prevention is worth a pound of cure, surely that is true in this case.
+Fortunately for many dogs and cats, it is treatable, and it is preventable for all pets.
+It is said that an ounce of prevention is worth a pound of cure, and that is surely true in this case.

 Jeffrey Stupine VMD